-The mission of the Middleton Elementary Schools, in cooperation with family and community, are to instill the joy of learning in all students, to promote academic excellence, to be supportive of children's social and emotional needs, to constantly strive for improvement in these areas.
+The mission of the Middleton Elementary Schools, in cooperation with family and community, is to instill the joy of learning in all students, to promote academic excellence, to be supportive of children's social and emotional needs, to constantly strive for improvement in these areas.

 Please see the link below for the Middleton Elementary Schools Proposed Budget.
-Please note that the total budget in the below document will not tie into the numbers provided in the Town's budget due to budget guidelines provided to the Middleton Elementary School Administration and School Committee.
+Please note that the total budget in the document below will not tie into the numbers provided in the Town's budget due to budget guidelines provided to the Middleton Elementary School Administration and School Committee.
+The remaining portion will be funded through a budget override.
+Please see the Fiscal Year 2026 Operating Budget Overrides page within the Finance Director's Budget-in-Brief section for more information on the override.